igniteit-eu/cfb/README.md

 # CFB

-The buildsytem "Chainsaw For Bureaucracy" or "Clean Fast Build" or whatever you chose to call it.
+The build system "Chainsaw For Bureaucracy" - or "Clean Fast Build", if you prefer.

+Cut the crap.
+Build fast.

 CFB is a new kind of build system: lean, distributed, and built to cut through the complexity that has crept into modern build tooling.